dknkim/Manuscript_alert/RAG_plan.md

 For each PubMed article:

 - Embed the article (title + abstract)
-- Run similarity search in your KB vector store
+- Run similarity search in our KB vector store
 - If any similarity > threshold, keep the article
 - Rank by similarity score to KB